What Are The Effects and Symptoms of Sleep Apnea?

-Whether we’re awake or asleep, we should breathe through our nose.
+Whether we’re awake or asleep, we should breathe through our noses.
 If a child or spouse is sleeping with their mouth open and breathing through their mouth, there’s a problem.

 Symptoms of Sleep Apnea (#2) - ADHD

 Many who are diagnosed with ADHD also have an underlying sleep disorder.
-We see this alot in children.
-There are children who have ADHD or anxiety, younger children who wet the bed frequently, or the children who can’t concentrate in school.
+We see this a lot in children.
+There are children who have ADHD or anxiety, younger children who wet the bed frequently, or children who can’t concentrate in school.
 These are all signs of poor sleep breathing and possible airway problems.

 Children who can’t concentrate at school or who get chronic sinus infections and ear infections have an immune system that isn’t functioning optimally, and that may be due in part to the quality of breathing and airway during our sleep.

 Children should never snore.
-Additionally, allergies are a sign of an overactive immune system or a dysfunctional immune response which can be connected with a sleep disordered breathing.
+Additionally, allergies are a sign of an overactive immune system or a dysfunctional immune response which can be connected with sleep-disordered breathing.

 Symptoms of Sleep Apnea (#3) - Thyroid Problems

-Women with chronic fatigue, hormone imbalances and thyroid problems often have an associated sleep disorder.
-Individuals who have trouble losing weight, especially women with anxiety, migraine, headaches and chronic pain may also have a sleep disorder that affects their ability to heal and regenerate.
+Women with chronic fatigue, hormone imbalances, and thyroid problems often have an associated sleep disorder.
+Individuals who have trouble losing weight, especially women with anxiety, migraines, headaches, and chronic pain may also have a sleep disorder that affects their ability to heal and regenerate.